Linking the UN SDGs to Life Cycle Impact Pathway Frameworks

-Project is administered by BONSAI and performed by 2.-0 LCA consultants and PRé consultants
+Project is administered by One Planet and performed by 2.-0 LCA consultants and PRé consultants

 The UN 2030 Agenda for Sustainable Development provides 17 Sustainable Development Goals (SDGs) and 169 accompanying targets, with so far 230 indicators.

 However, the 169 indicators were developed for Governments and NGO’s and not for business.
 For instance, none of the indicators underlying the Climate goal have business relevance, they are focussing on policies, subsidies etc. This means a first hurdle that needs to be taken is the re-interpretation of the indicators to link them to business and especially to decisions around product strategy and development.